philrae2/Logseq/pages/Center for Applied Rationality - CFAR.md

 		- Don't be fooled by surface explanations as they kill your curiosity.
 Use [[First Principles Thinking]] and remain curious and not readily accept surface explanations.
 Ask basic child-like questions like how, why, or what to truly understand the basics and fundamentals of an idea.
 		- ^^Be present in the moment and current activity.^^
 			- This includes having your mind in the "room" and your background thoughts focused on the content.
 If we are trying to engage on the activity while also visiting websites, answering e-mails, and text then we'll remain in our ordinary mental space.
 This continues to reinforce the same habits and patterns.
-			- TApproach every information with fresh eyes to counter dismissing information that may seem familiar even though it may offer new insights.
+			- Approach every information with fresh eyes to counter dismissing information that may seem familiar even though it may offer new insights.
 	- Types of problems
 		- technical vs adaptive
 			- a [[technical problem]] is where the path to a solution is known and the difficulty you face lies in the execution of the solution.